-About the Bushfire Local Recovery Package (BLER)
+About the Bushfire Local Recovery Fund (BLER)

-BLER is a $4.5 billion bushfire support program that is co-funded by the Australian and NSW Governments for bushfire recovery, and response and preparedness for natural disasters in NSW.
+BLER is a $4.5 billion bushfire support program that is co-funded by the Australian and NSW Governments for bushfire recovery, response and preparedness for natural disasters in NSW.
 This program supports job retention and creation in bushfire impacted regions, strengthening affected communities and community resilience, and reducing the impact of future natural disasters.
 The funding is driven by specific recovery needs of communities and based on submitted applications.